tingyuansen/The_Payne/README.md

-# BinSpec: Self-consistent binary star spectra
+# The Payne
-Tools for modeling and fitting the spectra of multiple-star systems.
+Tools for emulate spectral models with neural networks.

 ## Installation
 Clone this repository and add the base path to your PYTHONPATH variable.
 Or just run code from the base directory.